-'Gràfica de les Ramblas': Capturing Barcelona's disappearing signs
+'Gràfica de les Rambles': Capturing Barcelona's disappearing signs

 "I went back in about a month and the whole family came out for this event and they remounted the sign," says Fili.

-"Gràfica de les Ramblas" includes a photograph of the Lopez family standing alongside the sign and the book is dedicated to them.
+"Gràfica de les Rambles" includes a photograph of the Lopez family standing alongside the sign and the book is dedicated to them.

 Unfortunately it's one of many that are no longer on display.
 Fili admits that a number of the signs captured in her book have since disappeared.